Back to all posts

 Race Day

-I finished in 6 hours and 42 minutes.
+I finished in 6 hours and 36 minutes of moving time.
 Not fast by any standard, but I finished.
 And crossing that line, I felt the same thing I feel when I deploy a project that actually works: tired, proud, and already thinking about the next one.

 What's Next: Triathlon